awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 The `aws:SourceIp` condition key can be used in a policy to allow principals to make requests only from within a specified IP range\.
 However, this policy would deny access to an AWS service that makes calls on your behalf\.
 For example, assume that AWS CloudFormation uses a [service role](id_roles_terms-and-concepts.md#iam-term-service-role) to call Amazon EC2 to stop an instance\.
 In this case, the request is denied because the target service \(Amazon EC2\) sees the IP address of the calling service \(AWS CloudFormation\)\.
 The request context does not include the IP address of the originating user\.
 There is no way to pass the originating IP address through a calling service to the target service for evaluation in a JSON policy\.

 If the request comes from a host that uses an Amazon VPC endpoint, then the `aws:SourceIp` key is not available\.
 You should instead use a VPC\-specific key such as [aws:VpcSourceIp](#condition-keys-sourceip)\.
-For more information about using VPC enpdpoints, see [VPC Endpoints \- Controlling the Use of Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#vpc-endpoints-iam-access) in the *Amazon VPC User Guide*\.
+For more information about using VPC endpoints, see [VPC Endpoints \- Controlling the Use of Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#vpc-endpoints-iam-access) in the *Amazon VPC User Guide*\.

 ## aws:SourceVpc<a name="condition-keys-sourcevpc"></a>